 How do I know who my roommate is?

-Housing assignments contain roommate information detailing where your roommate is from and how you can contact them.
+Housing assignments contain roommate information detailing where your roommate is from and how you can contact him/her.

 How is it determined where I live?

 Housing and Meal Contracts are important for the placement of students living in campus housing.
 Grand View does our best to meet the preferences of residential students.
 Housing and Meal Contracts, housing deposits, and enrollment deposits received are dated and preferred placement occurs by the date received.
 Also, it is important to remember that privileged spaces are limited and returning students are placed in their housing preferences before first-year assignment are made.

 How do my roommate and I get paired together?

 All of the residential spaces are same gender spaces.
 Therefore, women are placed with women and men are placed with men.
 We gather and compare information from the housing applications and assign roommates based on commonalities such as academic major, athletics, interests, hobbies, music preference, etc.

 Will I be guaranteed a roommate that I request?